Arghya0802/LeetCode-GFG-Daily-Challenges/README.md

 # LeetCode-Daily-Challenges
-We will store all the codes for the LeetCode Daily Challenges which I have solved
+This repo contains all the LeetCode Daily Questions which I have solved till now